eraserqueen/elevator-game/README.md

 - If the elevator's next stop is over 10 floors away, it will accelerate to reach maximum speed after 3 floors, then decelerrate 3 floors before reaching their destination.
 - Elevators travel at a maximum speed of 1 second per floor.
 - Elevators travel at the same speed going up or down.
+- Each floor stop lasts at least 5 seconds for doors to open/close plus a variable amount per people that need to enter/exit
 - Electricity cost increases the faster an elevator moves, or the more weight it carries.

 Your Dashboard: